scottmcn204/phishingboat/ReadMe.md

 Week 1\
 Curating a dataset and project proposal :)\
 Week 2\
-Researching other solutions and planning our approach + parse some data!\
+Researching other solutions and planning our approach + parse some data! :)\
 Week 3\
 Begin implementing model\
 Week 4\